 The outlook for U.S. growth remains cautiously positive.
 Strength in the housing market, exports to emerging markets and increased domestic oil production is hampered by uncertainty.
 Both families and businesses are hesitant to purchase anything that requires a long-term commitment.
 That's one reason why companies are resistant to hiring and purchasing capital equipment.
 As a result, the Federal Reserve predicts moderate improvement.
 However, these predictions have become more gloomy as the economy shows less robustness.

 - 2016: 2.5 - 3.0%

 - Beyond: 2.1 - 2.3%

-The unemployment rate will drop to between 6.1 - 6.3% by the end of the year.
-That's below the Fed's 6.7% target.
-After that, it will continue to fall to between 5.6 - 5.9% in 2015, and 5.2 - 5.6% in 2016.
+The unemployment rate will drop to between 6.0 - 6.1% by the end of the year.
+That's better than Fed's 6.7% target.
+After that, it will continue to fall to between 5.4 - 5.7% in 2015, and 5.1 - 5.5% in 2016.
 This is forecast is getting more optimistic as time goes on.
-However, Chair Janet Yellen admits that there are a lot of part-time workers that would prefer full-time work that are boosting the numbers.
+Unfortunately, many of the jobs added are in low-paying retail and food service industries.
+This means structural unemploymenthas increased, as many people have been out of work for so long that they'll never be able to return to the high-paying jobs they used to have.
+Fed Chair Janet Yellen points out that there are a lot of part-time workers that would prefer full-time work that are boosting the numbers.
 In other words, the top-line unemployment figure does not describe the situation accurately.

 Inflation will be between 1.5 - 1.7%.
 The core inflation rate (without gas or food prices) will be between 1.5-1.6%, well below the Fed's 2% target.
 It's projected to rise to between 1.6 - 2.0% in 2015, and between 1.8 - 2.0% in 2015.
 (Source: FOMC meeting, June 18 2014)